 Because setenv.cmd is used to show the path to C: when GCC is installed in different locations, you have to edit it.
 If you left default settings, then don’t edit this file.

 Let’s try to compile this program.
 Start DOS console window:

 Let’s create a hex file.
 I leave makefile not edited.
 So I will have to use commands: make and once again make.hex.
 That’s it hex is done.

 Here is a table with the most common make commands:

 |Make||Compiling & linking and forming the elf file|

 |Make clean||The formation file (o lst elf hex bin) it deletes|

 |Make bin||Bin (binary) forming the file|

 |Make run||Compiling & linking and it writes in to the flash, starts the program|

-If you have programmer adapter, you can flash you ARM7 microcontroller with only one command – make run.
+If you have a programmer adapter, you can flash your ARM7 microcontroller with only one command – make a run.